 - User modeling approaches that take fairness and bias into account

-- User studies to evaluate impact of personalization on fairness, balance, diversity, and other social welfare criteria
+- User studies and other empirical studies to evaluate the impact of personalization on fairness, balance, diversity, and other social welfare criteria

 - Balancing needs of multiple stakeholders in recommender systems and other personalized systems